-To stop these leaks, and optimise sales in your online sales channels as effectively as you do in physical stores, you need to take control of your online product visibility.
+To stop these leaks and optimize sales in your online sales channels as effectively as you do in physical stores, you need to take control of your online product visibility.

-Well, if you invest enough manual labour you will no doubt find a few of them.
-However, keeping track of multiple of SKUs, in multiple indirect sales channels online, in multiple languages, is a very daunting task.
+Well, if you invest enough manual labor, you will no doubt find a few of them.
+However, tracking multiple SKUs in multiple indirect sales channels online in various languages is a very daunting task.

-There are global brands who have tried doing it this way, at least for a while.
-In most cases, they audit a limited number of SKUs, at a limited frequency (monthly or quarterly), in just a few cherry-picked stores.
+There are global brands that have tried doing it this way, at least for a while.
+In most cases, they audit a limited number of SKUs, at a fixed frequency (monthly or quarterly), in just a few cherry-picked stores.

 Manual monitoring usually takes place using the same IP number, which does not give you an accurate picture of your online presence since the site remembers you.

 AI technology is, by nature, much better suited to this challenge.
-There’s lots this technology can do for your business.
+There are lots this technology can do for your business.

 To learn more about it and other hacks to improve online product visibility, download our full online auditing guide for free.